 For transferability, one course unit equals four semester hours.
 The College of New Jersey will accept transfer credit based on this formula, i.e., a three semester-hour course will equal .75 course units.
-Grades of "C" are accepted in transfer except when the student's major department has a policy requiring a higher grade for a specific course.
-Transfer credit will not be awarded for CLEP scores below TCNJ's standards.
+Grades of a minimum of "C" are accepted in transfer except when the student's major department has a policy requiring a higher grade for a specific course.
+Even if accepted at another institution, Advanced Placement or CLEP scores must meet The College of New Jersey's standards in order to be accepted for transfer credit.
 Grades from transfer courses are not used in calculating a student's grade point average at the College.
 No more than a total of 16 course units (64 semester hours) may be transferred from a school designated as a community college or junior college.
 No more than 20 course units (80 semester hours) may be transferred from all sources.